sartaj/esops/README.md

 ## Benefits

-- Manage combined config files likes `.eslintrc`, `tsconfig.json`, `.prettierrc`, and code editor settings in a separate directory or module, allowing your to further decouple your devops.
+- Decouple your infrastructure by managing codependent config files likes `.eslintrc`, `tsconfig.json`, `.prettierrc`, and code editor settings in a separate directory or module.
 - Maintain cleaner code bases by reducing number of config files in the root.

 ## Features

 - Generate files in a directory from a template directory.
-- Automatically manage `.gitignore` file by adding generated files.
+- If a `.gitignore` exists, automatically update it with a list of generated files.

 ## Why

-There are so many developer tools out there, like `eslint`, `prettier`, and `typescript`, that require config files to be available at the root level of project to enable features like code editor integration.
-However, often these configurations become dependent on each other for proper usage.
+There are so many developer tools out there, like `eslint`, `prettier`, and `typescript`, that have codependent config files that have to be available at the root level of project to enable features like code editor integration.
+The management of these files can be considered a separate concern from your project goal.

-By adding generated template files to ignore files, you can manage your infrastructure separately from your client code.
+By separating these files, and adding them as auto-ignored template files, you can update and manage your infrastructure separately from your client code.

-New eslint settings?
-Need to support prettier now?
+New `eslint` settings?
+Need to support `prettier` now?
+Someone on the team wants better `vscode` integration?
 With `esops`, generated files don't pollute git or npm, thus not having to deal with rebasing or codgen issues that happen with other template generators.

 ## How to Use